About Me

 Beyond Academia

 In addition to my research, I have a deep passion for coffee brewing.
 I find joy in the process of making a great cup of coffee, as there are so many variables involved, and any change can significantly impact the final cup.
-This is where my nerdy side comes into play; I love analyzing and experimenting with different brewing techniques, grind sizes, and extraction times to achieve the perfect cup.
+This is where my nerdy side comes into play; I love analyzing and experimenting with variables such as brewing techniques, grind sizes, extraction times, and water chemistry... etc. to achieve the perfect cup.
 In January 2025, I became a licensed Q Grader, further deepening my appreciation for coffee quality and sensory analysis.
 For me, crafting coffee is not just a routine, but a way to balance my focus and creativity.
 You'll often find me brewing a fresh cup, which keeps me energized and inspired throughout my research sessions.

 Specialty Coffee Regions I've Explored